 12. Review payments to any independent contractors

 Preparations for filing the annual Forms 1099-NEC should include a review of payments to unincorporated independent contractors, including LLCs, and their related W-9 forms.
-(Any payment made via a credit card or PayPal is not reported on the Form 1099-NEC.)
+(Credit card or PayPal payments are not reported on the Form 1099-NEC.)

 “If a Form W-9 hasn’t been obtained for a contractor, determine if the church has the correct address and Social Security/employer identification number for the contractor,” Elaine Sommerville stressed.
 “And don’t forget to include payments to attorneys even if paid to a law firm that is incorporated.”